 - Due within 30 days of entry of the judgment appealed, original filed in clerk’s office of trial court.

-- Copy filed in clerk's office of Court of Appeals, accompanied by $50 filing fee, see VA.
-CODE §4.1-120.1 (A) and Rule 5A: 6(c), payable in cash, or by check or money order made payable to Court of Appeals of Virginia.
+- Copy filed in clerk’s office of the appellant court, accompanied by $50 filing fee, see VA.
+CODE §4.1-120.1 (A) and Rule 5A: 6(c), payable in cash, or by check or money order made payable to Appellant Court.

 - The forms for a notice of appeal and for the required certificate are at Rule 5A: 6.

 - Due when notice of appeal is filed.

 - Filed in clerk’s office of trial court, amount of bond is $500 unless reduced by trial court.

 - May be waived if appellant is determined by trial court to be indigent.

 - Forms for bond appear at the end of the Part 5A of the Rules.